top of page

 A thorough neuropsychological evaluation includes formal assessment of attention, processing speed, executive function, memory, and academic achievement, along with performance validity testing to rule out symptom exaggeration.
 The written report typically runs 10 to 15 pages and ties each accommodation recommendation directly to the test data.

 That level of documentation takes time to build.
-Starting the process several months before an exam is not optional for many applicants.
+Starting the process several months before an exam is key.

 The Equity Issue Runs in Both Directions